rrvt/BkGd/BkGd/README.md

 ## Updates

+### Update 9/6/22

+Add command to display the next wallpaper image.

 ### Update 9/5/22

 Corrected the initialization logic.
 Added logic to ensure that all pictures are seen before showing a